Fund managers flee euro zone financials

 Sales of French bank paper and stock -- as well as those of other major lenders seen to be infected by exposure to the Euro zone -- look likely to accelerate as long-only investors hurry to offload risk, fund managers said.

 Snowden said AEGON had slashed exposure to banks in its Investment Grade Bond fund by more than a quarter in the past four weeks.
-He cited BNP Paribas (BNPP.PA), Unicredit (CRDI.MI), Credit Agricole (CAGR.PA) and Belgium's KBC (KBC.BR) among its recent disposals.
+He cited BNP Paribas , Unicredit , Credit Agricole and Belgium's KBC among its recent disposals.

 "The credit market is substantially broken as we speak," Snowden said.